kibetamos/django_api/README.md

 This is a backend django api to be consumed by React application</br>

 ## Setting up the project
+1. Git clone the projcet using this link:

-2. Activate the virtual environment.
+3. Activate the virtual environment.
 Use the appropriate command based on your operating system:

 - For Unix/Linux:
   ```